 We made camp in a grassy area a little ways from the water.
 I immediately threw on all of my layers and even resorted to running back and forth between the “lake” and camp just to stay warm.
 The second group didn’t arrive for nearly an hour; we’d only anticipated a 15 to 20 minute wait, so they definitely had us a little concerned.
 Apparently, they ended up taking a different bootpath up to another saddle and had to backtrack.
 At this point, we were all freezing and exhausted, so Erica thought it would be fun to make calzones for dinner.
 Now, I am not—and never will be—a skilled cook, so I have almost no recollection of how we made them.
 I do remember that the process was tedious, messy, and difficult to clean up.
 Nonetheless, I’m pretty sure it was one of the best calzones I’d ever eaten.

 Day 4: Exploration Day!
-(Mileage unknown, 3 hours 9 minutes)
+(Mileage unknown; 3 hours 9 minutes, breaks not included)

 The smell of smoke was so strong the night before that it seeped into my dreams; I dreamt that I was desperately trying to put out a raging fire in someone’s backyard.
 I awoke several times and, in order to reassure myself and calm my nerves, peered out of the tent to confirm that our site wasn’t up in flames.
 In the morning, the air was intoxicating and we could see smoke behind the ridge we were camped below.
 Fortunately, the remainder of our route went in the opposite direction.
 By late morning, the smoke had cleared for the most part.